Propagation of Wave Packets Close to Conical Intersections: Transfer formula for the other mode

-At this stage, a sign change can already be observed relative to the conditions specified in \eqref{eq:conservationNRJ}.
-We have seen that our drift is justified by Lemma \ref{prop:changetime}.
-Let us now restate this proposition in the case where the transition is made from the plus-mode to the minus-mode.
+At this stage, a change of sign can already be observed with respect to the conditions specified in Equation \eqref{eq:defdrift}.
+We have previously established that our drift term is justified by Lemma \ref{prop:changetime}.
+In order to restate this lemma for the case where the transition occurs from the plus-mode to the minus-mode, we need to consider \begin{itemize}[leftmargin=*, labelindent=0pt] \item the classical quantities $z_{+}$ and $S_+$ defined respectively in \eqref{eqclassicaltraj} and \eqref{Actions}, \item the ``drifted" classical trajectory $\widetilde{z}_{-}$ solution to the following system